These are the Professional Development offerings for the 2017 - 18 school year. Details and links will be added as they become available.

 This meets Priority Three in the 2016–17 needs assessment: designing collaborative, engaging, innovative and effective learning environments.

-This workshop is for general and special educators interested in supporting their students with special needs in all classroom settings.
-The workshop has two components:
+This workshop is for educators interested in supporting their students in all classroom settings.

 There will be a one-day workshop in three locations (Los Angeles, Irvine, and Northern CA) with a follow-up webinar following each workshop.

 This meets Priority Five: support structures for differentiated instruction.

 Technology for Administrators: Facilitating the Journey toward Technology Integration

 Technology Support for Administrators will consist of three unique webinar series.
 Each series will have four webinars throughout the year.

 - Explore common and shared challenges, beliefs, and mindsets about technology integration.